 Thought leader content is one of the many ways you can use to promote your business online and drive traffic to your website.
-It’s also one of the best methods of increasing your search engine rankings and dominating your niche when it comes to search engine optimization (SEO).
+It’s also one of the best methods to increase your search engine rankings and dominate your niche when it comes to search engine optimization (SEO).
 The more relevant content you produce, the more visitors will come to your site and keep coming back, especially if they believe what you have to say will actually help them accomplish their goals in life or improve their quality of life in some way.
 But how do you make sure that what you write is specifically geared toward the audience reading it?

 How do you become a thought leader?